winitzki/scall/tutorial/programming_dhall.md

 #### Identity functions for types and kinds

-What if we wanted the identity function to be able to work on _types_ themselves?
+What if we wanted an identity function that works on _types_ themselves?
-We expect some code like `identityT Bool ≡ Bool`.
+We expect  `identityT Bool` to return `Bool`.

 Note that the type of `Bool` is `Type`.
 So, a simple implementation of `identityT` is: